Business Bled Strategic Forum 2017

 In partnership with AmCham Slovenia – American Chamber of Commerce in Slovenia.

 The role of innovation in a new reality

-In themselves, the most visible and successful technological innovations are not enough to drive change, but can, however, act as a trigger.
+The panel will address the role of innovation in its broadest sense.
+The innovation movement is growing and acquiring global dimensions, and the new reality requires genuine efforts to achieve sustainability.
+Technological innovations are the most visible and disruptive, but they are insufficient to drive the overall change.
+However, they can act as a trigger.
 Transformation in its broadest and real sense entails changing both the mind-set and culture in a particular organisation or society as a whole.
 For this, social innovations are needed.

 Innovative Europe – Opportunities for a new breakthrough